-Recognizing that, I lost my fear of laughter—not permanently, because I am a writer, after all, and not a comedian—but enough.
 Now when I tell a story, no matter what flavor it is—Western, Eastern, a mix of everything in between—I hear my mother’s voice.
-I hear her tell me about a frightened young woman who left behind everything dear and familiar, to join her husband in a new land on a new continent, among strangers who would laugh at their foreign origins.
-I hear her tell me about raising children of her breast who didn’t speak her mother tongue well enough to converse any deeper than superficially (“plain vegetable talk,” she called it), about evolution and adaptation, and about achieving that elusive American dream.
+I hear her tell me about a frightened young woman who left behind everything dear and familiar to join her husband in a new land on a new continent, among strangers who would laugh at their foreign origins.
+I hear her tell me about raising children at her breast who didn’t speak her mother tongue well enough to converse any deeper than superficially (“plain vegetable talk,” she called it), about evolution and adaptation, and about achieving that elusive American dream.

-I hear her fearlessness, and I put it down on paper, and I know that the story I tell is the right one, because it draws upon my reality, and not anyone else’s, nor their expectation of what my reality should look like.
+I hear her fearlessness, and I put it down on paper, and I know that the story I tell is the right one, because it draws upon my reality, not anyone else’s nor their expectation of what my reality should look like.

-And I know I am me enough for the story.
+And I know I am me enough for this story.